Sparks' Rickea Jackson on rookie class, growing the game, goals

 Los Angeles Sparks rookie Rickea Jackson goes one-on-one with WNBA reporter Khristina Williams and discusses the attention this year's rookie class is bringing to the "W", how her Detroit upbringing has influenced her game and goals for the future.

-Sparks' Rickea Jackson on rookie class, growing the game, goals originally appeared on NBC Sports Philadelphia
+Sparks' Rickea Jackson on rookie class, growing the game, goals originally appeared on NBC Sports Chicago